hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 **July 8, 2020.** *Why can we remember the past but not the future?
   And why do objects persist?
-I discuss how folk metaphysics draws attention to genuine puzzles about the nature of time, and outline some desiderata for a satisfactory physical explanation.*
+I discuss how folk metaphysics draws attention to genuine puzzles about the nature of time, and outline some desiderata for a physical explanation.*

 #### Brain states and metaphysics